How can I develop a healthy social life at college?

 You may see people doing drugs at college, or someone may try to pressure you to try them.
 Try to remember that the majority of young adults don’t use drugs.

 Some of the dangers of drugs include:

-- Many drugs, including “weed” (marijuana) contain many dangerous, toxic chemicals.
+- Many drugs, including “weed” (marijuana) contain many dangerous and toxic chemicals.

 - Trying a drug “just once” may seem harmless, but you really never know exactly what’s in it.

-- Drugs are illegal.
+- Non-prescription drugs are illegal with the exception of marijuana in some states.
 If you are caught, you’ll likely face a large fine or time in jail.
 A police record can limit your career choices.
 Even trying drugs just once can be something that you’ll regret later on.

 - Car crashes, falls, and suicide are all linked to drug use.

-- Continuous drug use can ruin your looks, cause you to do worse in school, make you depressed, and destroy your relationships with friends and family.
+- Continuous drug use can change your appearance, cause you to do poorly in school, make you depressed, and destroy your relationships with friends and family.